MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/community-hub.md

 <!--4224406-->
 *(Introduced in version 2006)*

 You can easily navigate to and reference items in the Configuration Manager console Community hub node with a direct link.
 The intention for this feature is for easier collaboration and being able to share links to Community hub items with your colleagues.
-Currently, you'll see these links shared by the Configuration Manager team and in the documentation.
 These deep links are currently only for items in the Community hub node of the console.

-For example, use this link to share the [Configure Edge Auto Update script](https://communityhub.microsoft.com/item/7200) (`https://communityhub.microsoft.com/item/7200`).
-If you have the Configuration Manager 2006 console installed, follow that link, and then select **Launch the Community hub**.
-The console opens directly to the script in the Community hub.

-> [!Note]
+### Prerequisites for direct links

+- Configuration Manager console version 2006 or later
-> You can't use the the local built-in administrator account when following a Community hub link.
+- You can't use the local built-in administrator account when following a Community hub link.

+### Sharing and opening direct links

+To share an item:
+1. Go the item in the hub and select **Share**.
+1. Paste the copied link and share it with others.

+To open a shared link:
+1. Click the link from a machine that has the Configuration Manager console installed.
+   - For example, use this link to share the [Configure Edge Auto Update script](https://communityhub.microsoft.com/item/7200) (`https://communityhub.microsoft.com/item/7200`).
+1. Select **Launch the Community hub** when prompted.
+1. The console opens directly to the script in the Community hub.

 ## Next steps